justbuff/Code_Fellows_401_Reading_Notes/class-43.md

 Passive sniffing: This kind of sniffing occurs at a hub, where the sniffer can sit undetected and spy on the network.
 Since hubs are not used these days much, this kind of attack will be an old-school trick to perform.

 Active sniffing: The sniffer will flood the switch with bogus requests so that the CAM table (where the destination MAC addresses are stored) gets full.
-Once the CAM is full the switch will act as a switch and send the network traffic to all ports and sniffed.
+Once the CAM is full the switch will act as a switch and send the network traffic to all ports where it is sniffed.

 Sniffing attack implementations: MAC flooding, DNS cache poisoning, Evil twin attack, and MAC spoofing.